Dartpixel/Cyber-Threat-Analysis-and-Mitigation/README.md

-# PE format provoids information to the windows loader on how to manage the executable code wrapped inside.
+# PE format
+It provoids information to the windows loader on how to manage the executable code wrapped inside.

 ## We have headers with all this information like:

-~ DOS header : to validate and exeute in the dos tub.
+DOS header : to validate and exeute in the dos tub.
-~ PE header : contains lot of information like location of the code in memory, the size of the code,etc.
+PE header : contains lot of information like location of the code in memory, the size of the code,etc.
-~ Optional header
+Optional header
-~ Sections table
+Sections table

 ### Sections : they contains actual code, exported directories, imported functions, etc.